 - Put the pulled pork in an oven-safe dish, such as a baking pan.

-- Use a meat thermometer to check the temperature, and bake until it reaches 165 degrees.
+- Use a meat thermometer to check the internal temperature, and bake until it reaches 165 degrees.

 - If necessary, add more sauce before eating.